MarbleBag/NexusVault-CLI/docs/README.md

 Is no local Java version provide, the launcher will look up Java installations that are available on the system.
 If no appropriate Java version can't be found, the launcher will open a Java download page.

-#### Why is the release not packed with Java?
-GitHub has a strict limit of files exceeding 100 MB in size Moreover the current Java RE is roughly ~200 MB in size, while this application is ~8MB, not only would it unnecessary bloat the size of the release up, it would also make the download more time-consuming.
-While the application may be updated frequently to include new features, the JRE will probably not change.

 ### Run the application
 Before anything can be done, the application needs to know which archives should be read, to do so either start the application with the flag `-a "path to folder"` or write `archive "path to folder"` after starting it.
 The application will immediately search for any archives there.
 It is also possible to load a specific archive by passing the direct file path to the application.